jeka-dev/javafx-plugin/README.md

 org.openjfx:javafx-fxml
 ```

-From here, you can now code your application and execute it using one of the classic command:
+3- From here, you can now code your application and execute it using one of the classic command:
 - `jeka project: runMain`
 - `jeka project: runJar`
 - `jeka -p` (directly run the app bypassing the JeKa engine)

-## Install your app anywhere
+## Distribute your Application

-Pushing to a Git repository lets your app run or install anywhere, with no extra work— even on machines without Java or JavaFX.
+### Package-less Distribution

+Thanks to the Jeka system, you don't need to package your application as a binary to make it runnable from anywhere.

+Any Jeka user can install your app and run it efficiently from its Git source repository.
+The build happens behind the scenes on the user's machine in a portable way.

 To install and run a JavaFX app stored in a Git repo:
 - `jeka app: install repo=your_app_git_repo_url`
 - `jeka app: install repo=your_app_git_repo_url#0.1.0` (to specify a Git tag)

+This builds then installs the binary in the PATH of the host machibe.
+You may create a specific desktop shortcut for convenience.

+### Binary Creation

+*WORK IN PROGRESS*

 ## Run in the IDE